Routine to ritual- how to create a lasting practice that helps you to shine

 Na Linsey

 P.S if you are simply struggling to do any yoga at all due to family, work or other life responsibilities - don't worry - maybe just incorporating one thing from these suggestions will make all the difference!
-Do what you can when you can.
-Love yourself.
+Take what you need from these suggestions.

 To practice at home with me you can enjoy Yoga for Calm, please join here